-OPTIONAL: Injury Pattern and Land Use Information (Page 2 of form)
+OPTIONAL: Symptom Pattern and Land Use Information (Page 2 of form)

-In some cases, the pattern of injury may suggest causes of the injury.
-The most common situation would be encountering a gradient of damage from more severe injury at the edge of an area to less severe injury toward the interior of an area.
+In some cases, the pattern of symptoms may suggest their cause.
+The most common situation would be encountering a gradient of damage from more severe symptoms at the edge of an area to less severe symptoms toward the interior of an area.
 In such cases it may be useful to note this pattern and describe the adjoining land use(s) especially adjacent the more severely damaged edge(s).